kcp-dev/kcp/docs/content/concepts/terminology.md

 !!! note
-    There could be multiple different models that result in logical clusters being created, with different policies or lifecycle, but Workspace is intended to be the most generic representation of the concept with the broadest possible utility to anyone building control planes.
+    There could be multiple different models that result in logical clusters being created, with different policies or lifecycle.
+The Workspace is intended to be the most canonical way to create logical clusters for anyone willing to build control planes.

 !!! note
     Throughout the documentation, terms "workspace" and "logical cluster" might be interchanged.
 In the most of cases,